This webpage contains affiliate links. Please view our disclosure policy for more details.

-We choose to use a mix of rice and hazelnut flours which is a nice combination with rice being light and hazelnut flour dense and nutty.
+We love the mix of RICE and HAZELNUT FLOURS which is a nice combination with rice being light and hazelnut flour nutty and dense.
 For binding everything together we used 2 eggs and 1 egg yolks.
 We added also some vanilla extract to make more flavourful.

 The recipe start with melting chocolate and butter in double boiler then whisking eggs, egg yolks, sugar and salt with electric hand mixer or wire whisk - it's up to you.
 Continue with pouring chocolate mixture into the eggs and whisking until combined.
 In the end, fold flours whisking gently until you get rich thick chocolate batter.